Last Updated on January 9th, 2020

 Menopause is a major transition that women have to go through; often bringing about unwanted changes that include changes in the skin.

 When a woman’s menstrual cycle stops; the amount of estrogen in her body decreases.
 That is why women who go through menopause often suffer from acne, unwanted facial hair, wrinkling and dry skin.
-Fortunately, a proper skin care regime, prescribed by a board-certified dermatologist, can help treat some of those problems.
+Fortunately, a proper skin care regime, prescribed by a dermatologist, can help treat some of those problems.

 It is very important for women to use a good moisturizer.
 Moisturizers help keep the skin elastic, which can help prevent wrinkles.
 Women should also make sure that they limit the amount of time that they spend in the sun.
 The sun can cause the skin to age much quicker.
 If a woman knows that she will be spending a lot of time in the sun, she should make sure that she applies sunscreen.